 IMMUSE life immune system support is based on the ancient concept of glandular therapy.
 Glandular therapy has been used for centuries as an important form of medicine.
-The proprietary blend of essential peptides in IMMUSE life is extracted from porcine spleen and liver cells, which are potent immune system regulating cells whose main function is to react aggressively against foreign bodies like bacteria and viruses.
+The proprietary blend of essential peptides in IMMUSE life is extracted from the porcine spleen and liver cells, which are potent immune system regulating cells whose main function in the body is to react aggressively against foreign bodies..

 IMMUSE life's key ingredient is pure, potent peptides, small proteins that typically consist of two or more amino acids.
 These peptides are the building blocks for white blood cells, enzymes, proteins, and hormones that work in union to ensure a proper immune system response.